thomasp85/shinyFiles/README.md

 Usage
 ----------
-The pacakge is designed to make it extremely easy to implement.
-A barebone example would be:
+The package is designed to make it extremely easy to implement file system access.
+An example of implementing a file chooser would be:

 In the ui.R file
 ```R